sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 We can derive tests based on the decision tables, such that we test whether the expected logic is implemented correctly.
 There are multiple ways to derive tests for a decision table:

 - **All explicit variants:** Derive one test case for each column.
-The amount of tests is the amount of columns in the decision table.
+The number of tests is the number of columns in the decision table.
 - **All possible variants:** Derive a test case for each possible combination of condition values.
 For $$N$$ conditions this leads to $$2^N$$ test cases.
 Often, this approach is unrealistic because of the exponential relation between the number of conditions and the number of test cases.
 - **Every unique outcome / All decisions:** One test case for each unique outcome or action.
-The amount of tests depends on the actions in the decision table.
+The number of tests depends on the actions in the decision table.
 - **Each condition T/F:** Make sure that each condition is true and false at least once in the test suite.
 This often results in two tests: All conditions true and all conditions false.

 One more way to derive test cases from a decision table is by using the **Modified Condition / Decision Coverage (MC/DC)**.